What Happened to the Lost Colony of Roanoke Island?

-The early English settlers of Roanoke Island in the New World established homes and lives alongside indigenous populations, but then they vanished completely, leaving behind a coded message for other colonists.
+The early English settlers of Roanoke Island in the New World established homes and lives alongside indigenous populations, but then they vanished completely, only leaving behind a coded message for other colonists.
 If there were survivors of the mysterious events of their disappearance, where did they go?
-What was the fate of the vanished English colony on Roanoke Island?
+What was the fate of the vanished Roanoke Island colony?

 In 1587, White’s daughter gave birth to Virginia Dare, who was said to be the first English child born in the New World.

-Leaving behind friends and family, against his will White sailed to England, only to remain there three years, as the Queen had disallowed all shipping due to Spanish Armada attacks on England.
+Leaving behind friends and family, White sailed to England against his will.
+He remained there three years, as the Queen had disallowed all shipping due to Spanish Armada attacks on England.

-When he finally returned to Roanoke Island in 1590, the English colony had vanished, and it is said that White found only the words ‘CRO’ and ‘CROATOAN’ carved on two trees.
+When he finally returned in 1590, the Roanoke Island colony had vanished, and it is said that White found only the words ‘CRO’ and ‘CROATOAN’ carved on two trees.

 "CRO" written on a tree, part of the Lost Colony performance at Fort Raleigh National Historic Site.
-Wikimedia Commons
+(Sarah Stierch/CC BY 4.0)

 - Mystery enshrouds ancient Native Americans who built burial mounds